forta-network/forta-contracts/README.md

 Contract handling staking of FORT tokens on subjects (participant of the network), slashing and reward distribution.
 Deposited stake is represented by ERC-1155 shares, for active and inactive (withdrawal initiated, non-transferrable) stake.
 Share ID is derived from the subject type, subject ID and it being active or inactive.

+These contracts handle stake delegation for Scanner Pools and reward distribution between pool owner and delegators.

 ## ScannerNodeVersion